Are you feeling under pressure to give your child a head start in literacy?

 DO YOU NEED TO GIVE YOUR PRE-SCHOOLER A HEAD START IN LITERACY?

-No one’s forcing you to do it, but young children do have the most incredible capacity to learn new things at this age.
+No one’s forcing you to give your little one a head start in literacy, but young children do have the most incredible capacity to learn new things at this age.
 About 75% of their brain development happens in these early years, so it’s the optimum time to harness the natural curiosity that young kids have.
-This is why giving them a head start at this age actually makes sense, as long as it is done properly.
+For this reason, giving them a head start at this age actually makes sense, as long as it is done properly.